-The Board oversees our business and monitors the performance of our management.
+The Board oversees the business and affairs of our company and monitors the performance of our management.
 Our executive officers and management oversee our day-to-day operations.

-Our Board held five meetings during the fiscal year ended December 26, 2021.
-Each of the incumbent directors attended at least 75% of the total of the meetings of the Board and the meetings of the committees of the Board on which he or she served during the fiscal year ended December 26, 2021 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee).
-Total board and committee attendance during the fiscal year ended December 26, 2021 was over 97%.
+Our Board held five meetings during the fiscal year ended December 25, 2022.
+Each of the incumbent directors attended at least 75% of the total of the meetings of the Board and the meetings of the committees of the Board on which he or she served during the fiscal year ended December 25, 2022 (in each case, which were held during the period for which he or she was a director and/or a member of the applicable committee).
+Total board and committee attendance during the fiscal year ended December 25, 2022 was over 98%.

 At least quarterly, the independent directors meet in executive sessions without management or any non-independent directors.
 The purpose of these executive sessions is to promote open and candid discussion among the non-employee directors.
-In the fiscal year ended December 26, 2021, the Company's independent non-employee directors met five times in regularly scheduled executive sessions.
+In the fiscal year ended December 25, 2022, the Company's independent non-employee directors met five times in regularly scheduled executive sessions.

-It is our policy to encourage our directors to attend the Annual Meeting.
+It is our policy to encourage directors and nominees for director to attend the Annual Meeting, and eight of our nine then-current directors attended our 2022 annual meeting of stockholders.
 We anticipate that a majority of the members of the Board will attend the Annual Meeting.